ForestAdmin/cloud-customizer/README.md

 # Write your customizations

-**[Read the developer guide](https://docs.forestadmin.com/developer-guide-agents-nodejs/agent-customization/agent-customization)** to learn how to write your customizations.
+**[Read the developer guide](https://docs.forestadmin.com/developer-guide-agents-nodejs/agent-customization/agent-customization)** to learn how to write customizations.

 # Publish your customizations